Haunted Mansion (2023 film): Plot

 In New Orleans, Ben Matthias, an astrophysicist developing a camera to detect dark matter, marries Alyssa, a tour guide for the city's famously haunted places.
 Following Alyssa's death in a car crash, a despondent Ben gives up his career and continues to run her tour, despite his disbelief in the supernatural.
 Meanwhile, widowed doctor Gabbie and her son Travis move into the abandoned Gracey Manor, planning to turn the mansion into a bed and breakfast, only to discover that it is infested with ghosts.

 Father Kent, an exorcist helping Gabbie, hires Ben to photograph Gracey Manor's ghosts.
-Unable to find any evidence of ghosts, Ben returns home and is haunted by a ghost of a mariner, forcing him to return to the mansion as he learns that the others have fallen victim to hauntings as well.
+Unable to find any evidence, he returns home and is haunted by a ghost of a mariner, forcing him to return to the mansion as he learns that the others have fallen victim to hauntings as well.
 They recruit psychic Harriet and steal the mansion's blueprints from historian Professor Bruce Davis.
 The group finds a hidden séance room where Harriet contacts the spirit of William Gracey, who writes a message instructing them to talk to legendary medium Madame Leota.
 A malevolent entity forces Harriet out of the house, while Bruce arrives and is forced out as well.

 The group stays at the mansion, searching for Leota.
 In the attic, Ben runs afoul of ghostly bride Constance Hatchaway and finds a locked trunk containing a crystal ball holding Leota herself.
 She discloses that Gracey recruited her to contact the spirit of his late wife every night for an entire year, resulting in the mansion's ghosts taking up residence.
 A malevolent spirit later tricked Gracey into committing suicide and trapped Leota inside her crystal ball; having acquired 999 souls throughout the years, the spirit needs one more in order to escape from the mansion.
-When Harriet performs an astral projection, Ben is sent out of his body instead and encounters Gracey's ghost and the malevolent spirit, whose head disappears and reappears within a hat box they carries.
+When Harriet performs an astral projection, Ben is sent out of his body instead and encounters Gracey's ghost and the malevolent spirit, whose head disappears and reappears within a hat box they carry.